“Nobody Died At Sandy Hook”

 He arrived with Chief Kehoe’s vehicle and responded to the left side (when looking at the front of the school) of the building where he heard that Officer McGowan and Sgt.
 Kullgren were out with a male “suspect”, later identified as a parent, [redacted].
 Rios took custody of [redacted] and turned him over to an Oxford Constable Ramirez.

-The entire Chris Manfredonia incident is well-documented throughout Book 4, 00184096.pdf:
+The Manfredonia incident is exhaustively documented throughout Book 4, 00184096.pdf:

 09:39:34 Officer McGowan encounters [redacted] running along the east side of SHES.
 (Newtown radio)